Work90210/CryptoWave/docs/00-meta/doc-maintenance.md

 #### 4.4.
 Documentation Metrics Tracking

-Documentation performance is measured using key performance indicators (KPIs) and quality metrics.
-*   **Documentation Completeness Indicators:**
+Key performance indicators (KPIs) and quality metrics are used to measure the value and effectiveness of the documentation.
+This includes metrics such as:
 *   **Feature Coverage:** Percentage of documented features against the total number of features in the application.
-This is tracked by comparing documented features in files like `README.md` against the application's feature set.

 ## SOURCES